tekamolo/Delos/documentation/controller_injection.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-Now that we indicated that we will be able to use that model directly a Controller:
+Now, that we have indicated that we will be able to use that model directly a Controller:

 ```
     public function mainMethod(UserRepository $repository){